 With a full-sized commercial kitchen, and talented chefs in the neighborhood, cooking classes are a natural offering from the DCA.
 Classes vary with the seasons; for example, the most recent class focused on using spices easily found in winter, to make tasty, healthy and light dishes.

-Upcoming Cooking classes
+Recent Cooking classes